gusartori/Parser/README.md

 ## Data

 The data to be loaded from the file to the database are mapped through POJO Webhook (package **com.parser.mojo**).
 A table is created for that on application initialization by[data.sql](https://github.com/gusartori/Parser/blob/master/src/main/resources/data.sql).
+To match exactly what I need from the file I used regular expression [ReadFileConfig.java](https://github.com/gusartori/Parser/blob/master/src/main/java/com/parser/config/ReadFileConfig.java).

 ## Build and run